poolvos/django-nacl-fields/README.rst

 Encrypt Your Own Fields
 -----------------------

-Making new fields can be done by using the build-in NaClFieldMixin:
+Making new fields can be done by using the provided ``NaClFieldMixin``:

 .. code:: python